arlogy/jsu/doc/jsu_common.md

             }
             return undefined; // skip custom cloning
         }));
+        console.log('of course, you can also `throw new Error(...)` from a custom deep cloning implementation');
+        console.log('    to control which values have a known deep cloning implementation and which do not');
     })();

     console.log('--- handle recursion during custom cloning');
     (function() {
-        const cloneCustomImpl = (value, cache) => { // implemented for explanatory purposes only
+        const cloneCustomImpl = (value, cache) => {
             const copy = {};
-            cache.add(value, copy); // cache data before the recursive cloneDeep() calls below for(const prop in value) { // possible way to iterate over properties... copy[prop] = cloneDeep(value[prop], cache, cloneCustomImpl);
+            cache.add(value, copy); // cache data before the recursive cloneDeep() calls below for(const prop in value) { // a possible way to iterate over properties... copy[prop] = cloneDeep(value[prop], cache, cloneCustomImpl);
             }
             return copy;